The-Object-Oriented-Civilization/manifest/README.md

 # manifest
-Conceptualization of Object Oriented Civil Design and Patterns.
+Conceptualization of Object Oriented Civic Design and Patterns.